rkoonireddy/rkoonireddy/README.md

 - 👋 Hi, I’m @rkoonireddy
 - 👀 I’m interested in bulding products for common man's benefit.
 - 🌱 I’m currently learning Econmics, Finance, and Computer Science.
 What an odd combination of Subjects.
-- 💞️ I’m looking to collaborate on Srtups and Projects in the fields of Finance, Agriculture, and Education.
+- 💞️ I’m looking to collaborate on Startups and Projects in the fields of Finance, Agriculture, and Education.
 - 📫 You can reach me on rkoonireddy@outlook.com

 I beleive in the quote " Simplicity is the ultimate Sophistication" - Said by many, followed by very few.